intershop/intershop-pwa/README.md

 Use `npm run build` to get an application using browser rendering.
 All the files under `dist/browser` have to be served statically.

 Use `npm run build:static` to generate a prerendered version.
 All the files under `dist/browser` have to be served statically.
-Some paths supplied by `static.paths.js` are pre-rendered to speed up browser-side bootstrapping.
+Paths entered in `static.paths.js` are pre-rendered for static serving.
+This speeds up browser-side bootstrapping.

 Use `npm run build:dynamic` to generate the angular universal enabled version.
 On the server the `dist/server.js` script has to be executed with `node`.